kohkimakimoto/chatgpt-prompt-snippets-chrome-extension/README.md

 ChatGPT Prompt Snippets is a Google Chrome Extension that helps you manage and utilize prompt snippets conveniently when using ChatGPT.
 It provides a dialog interface where you can search and select prompt snippets to be inserted into the input area of ChatGPT.

+> NOTE: I am in the process of publishing this extension on the Chrome Web Store, but it is currently undergoing review.

 ## Motivation

 ChatGPT is a powerful tool, but sometimes composing the right prompt can be time-consuming.